Prepare a Red Hat-based virtual machine for Azure

 Note

-Be aware of versions that are End Of Life (EOL) and no longer supported by Redhat.
-Uploaded images that are, at or beyond EOL will be supported on a reasonable business effort basis.
-Link to Redhat's Product Lifecycle
+Be aware of versions that are at their end of life (EOL) and are no longer supported by Red Hat.
+Uploaded images that are at or beyond EOL are supported on a reasonable business-effort basis.
+For more information, see the Red Hat Product Life Cycles.

 Hyper-V Manager

-This section shows you how to prepare a RHEL 6, RHEL 7, or RHEL 8 virtual machine using Hyper-V Manager.
+This section shows you how to prepare a RHEL 6, RHEL 7, or RHEL 8 VM by using Hyper-V Manager.

 Prerequisites

 This section assumes that you've already obtained an ISO file from the Red Hat website and installed the RHEL image to a virtual hard disk (VHD).
-For more details about how to use Hyper-V Manager to install an operating system image, see Install the Hyper-V Role and Configure a Virtual Machine.
+For more information about how to use Hyper-V Manager to install an operating system image, see Install the Hyper-V role and configure a virtual machine.

 RHEL installation notes

-Logical Volume Manager (LVM) is supported and may be used on the OS disk or data disks in Azure virtual machines.
-However, in general it's recommended to use standard partitions on the OS disk rather than LVM.
-This practice will avoid LVM name conflicts with cloned virtual machines, particularly if you ever need to attach an operating system disk to another identical virtual machine for troubleshooting.
-See also LVM and RAID documentation.
+- Logical Volume Manager (LVM) is supported and can be used on the OS disk or data disks in Azure VMs.
+In general, we recommend that you use standard partitions on the OS disk rather than LVM.
+This practice avoids LVM name conflicts with cloned VMs, particularly if you ever need to attach an operating system disk to another identical VM for troubleshooting.
+For more information, see the LVM and RAID documentation.

-Kernel support for mounting Universal Disk Format (UDF) file systems is required.
-At first boot on Azure, the UDF-formatted media that is attached to the guest passes the provisioning configuration to the Linux virtual machine.
-The Azure Linux Agent must be able to mount the UDF file system to read its configuration and provision the virtual machine, without this, provisioning will fail!
+- Kernel support for mounting Universal Disk Format (UDF) file systems is required.
+At first boot on Azure, the UDF-formatted media that's attached to the guest passes the provisioning configuration to the Linux VM.
+The Azure Linux agent must be able to mount the UDF file system to read its configuration and provision the VM.
+Without this step, provisioning fails.

-Don't configure a swap partition on the operating system disk.
-More information about this can be found in the following steps.
+- Don't configure a swap partition on the operating system disk.
+For more information, read the following steps.

 Note